virtual-labs/exp-slope-deflection-method-i-beams-iitd/experiment/aim.md

-#### This experiment aims To determine Shear Force and Bending Moment of beams using Slope deflection method.
+#### This experiment aims to determine shear force and bending moment of beams using Slope deflection method.